 Home Sweet Home

 Living with roommates can be a special time in life.
-To keep the atmosphere friendly, try sitting down and figuring out your living expenses early on.
+To keep the atmosphere friendly, try to sit down and figure out your budget for living expenses early on.
 It may even be a good idea to write down the details in case someone forgets.
 This way, you can focus on better things like sharing moments and making memories.